Preventing Air and Water Pollution

 The Daiichi Sankyo Group conducts the necessary environmental impact assessments for its pharmaceuticals based on the guidelines of relevant countries and implements measures as appropriate.

 The Group realizes that one of the sustainability risks associated with its business activities is the possible negative impacts of pharmaceutical manufacturing and its by-products on the environment.
 There have been incidents in the past in which by-products of pharmaceutical manufacturing were detected in rivers and other natural environments.
 The Group aware that social concern is rising with regard to this issue as well as its potential environmental repercussions.
-The Group watches closely such social responses and the global trend toward promotion of initiatives for EPS*1 by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+The Group watches closely such social responses and the global trend toward promotion of initiatives for EPS*2 by the European Federation of Pharmaceutical Industries and Associations (EFPIA).

 We believe that we need to continuously coordinate with governments, industry organizations, and research institutions to examine more appropriate risk evaluations and risk management.

-*1Eco-Pharmaco-Stewardship: Voluntary initiatives to prevent environmental impacts throughout the lifecycle of pharmaceuticals and eco-friendly product management.
+*2EPS(Eco-Pharmaco-Stewardship): Voluntary initiatives to prevent environmental impacts throughout the lifecycle of pharmaceuticals and eco-friendly product management.

 Environmental Impact Assessment of the Manufacturing Processes